HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - Downtime.md

   - Core
 ---
 # Things to Remember
+Timeline to add to notes
+- Week 1: return to Dularen, add Skoldr, ask around for stewards
+- Week 2: Ulfric starts
+- Week 3: Ulfric begins to look around for staff to add.
+- Week 4-5:

+Kanan spends minimum time in Brocia (like one day of prep)

 ### Gold at the start of downtime
 I'm not going to track each gold piece but its a good idea to get an idea of funds right now.